Jaladhi-dev/Jaladhi-dev/README.md

 ## 🚀 About Me

-Flutter Developer with **4+ years of experience** in designing, developing, and maintaining mobile applications.
-Skilled in writing clean, efficient code and delivering seamless user experiences.
+Welcome to my GitHub profile!
+I am a Flutter Developer with **4.5+ years of experience** in designing, developing, and maintaining mobile applications.
+With a strong background in mobile development, I strive to deliver seamless user experiences through clean and efficient code.

+- Full Time
+- Part Time
+- Contract

+## 🚀 More About Me

+- 🌱 Actively exploring advanced Flutter architectures and cross-platform development to optimize mobile applications.
+- 👯 Open to collaborating on exciting open-source Flutter projects that drive innovation and enhance user experiences.
+- 💬 Feel free to reach out to discuss anything related to Flutter development, Mobile technologies, or App development strategies.
+- 📫 How to reach me: [Email](mailto:jaladhi.dev@gmail.com) | [LinkedIn](https://www.linkedin.com/in/jd-patel) | [Portfolio](https://jaladhi-dev.github.io/portfolio/)

 ---